moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ## Workflow tasks

-Providing the minimum keys under `dag` will create a main task that will execute the entrypoint of your container, providing a set of default environment variables:
+Providing the minimum keys under `dag` will create a main task.
+This task will execute the entrypoint of your container and provide a set of default environment variables; for example, in `development`:

 ```bash
 AWS_DEFAULT_REGION=eu-west-1